 Note: In this table we investigate heterogeneous treatment effects by interacting each of the two treatment dummies (assignment to the fixed or flexible contract) with dummies for each of the three baseline loss terciles (where low, medium and high loss aversion refers to individuals who were in the bottom, middle and highest terciles of measured loss aversion using the baseline loss aversion elicitation task).
 The omitted category represents individuals in the control group from the lowest tercile of loss aversion.
 Standard errors, reported below each coefficient in parenthesis, allow for clustering at the level of the individual.
 We denote significance using for 10%, for 5% and for 1%.
-In the bottom three rows of the table, we report p-values for two null hypotheses: (i) the null hypothesis that the effect of assignment to the flexible contract is equal across three terciles of loss aversion; (ii) the null hypothesis that the effect of assignment to the flexible contract is equal across loss terciles; and (iii) a difference-in-difference test: testing the null that the difference in outcomes between the least loss averse and the most loss averse was the same across the two assignment groups.
+In the bottom three rows of the table, we report p-values for two null hypotheses: (i) the null hypothesis that the effect of assignment to the fixed contract is equal across loss terciles; and (iii) a difference-in-difference test: testing the null that the difference in outcomes between the least loss averse and the most loss averse was the same across the two assignment groups.